 - Managing Subject Access Requests (Organisations)

-Paul Motion, Partner and Solicitor Advocate, was already specialising in technology law several years before the Data Protection Act 1998 or Freedom of Information Acts came into force.
+Paul Motion, Partner and Solicitor Advocate is an accredited specialist in freedom of information and data protection law.
+He was already specialising in technology law several years before the Data Protection Act 1998 or Freedom of Information Acts came into force.
 He chaired the Law Society of Scotland’s Technology Committee for sixteen years from May 2000, pre-dating (and observing and commenting upon) the introduction of virtually all modern E-commerce and privacy related legislation such as the DPA and FOI.
 Paul is also “on his feet” in court regularly since he is a highly experienced civil Solicitor Advocate.

 A recognised expert in Data Protection and contentious IT/IP law, Paul has run many ground breaking cases, notably the only successful appeal to date anywhere in the UK against a DPA penalty imposed following a DPA breach.
 Paul and team were acting on behalf of Scottish Borders Council, against a £250,000 Data Protection Monetary Penalty.
 In 2012 following a case involving fake online reviews Paul set up the BTO Online Reputation Team which has attracted referral work from other solicitors.
 Paul also drafts and advises on the content of data protection and privacy policies